protest

 News

-College of Medicine Students Protest Electricity Disconnection at Lagos University, Demand Payment
+UNILAG Medicine Students Protest Electricity Disconnection

-The university management paid N80 million on Thursday and an additional N50 million on Friday.
-Despite this N130 million payment, a remaining bill of N145 million was still pending.
+EKEDC cut off power to Lagos University Teaching Hospital last Thursday.
+This was due to unpaid bills.
+The university management said they paid N80 million on Thursday.
+They also paid another N50 million on Friday.
+Even with this N130 million payment, N145 million was still owed.

 What's your reaction?